NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ## Deleting Nodes

-The `entities` endpoint is also be used to delete nodes.
+The `entities` endpoint can also be used to delete nodes.
 This is accomplished using a DELETE request to the endpoint, specifying the node's UUID.
 If a node cannot be deleted because it is linked to child nodes, the GDC Submission API will respond with an error providing a list of nodes that must be deleted prior to deleting the subject node.

 ```Shell